Nawijn-Group-Bioinformatics/UnBlender/README.md

 ---

-# Citing UnBlender
+### Citing UnBlender
 Have you used UnBlender (GUI or CLI) to perform a cell type deconvolution analysis?
-Please cite us as: [TODO]
+Please cite UnBlender as: [TODO]

-# UnBlender is in beta version
+### Questions?
-UnBlender pipeline code is in beta version.
-If you encounter any bugs, please submit an issue to this repository.
-Or contact unblender.info@gmail.com.
+In case of questions, or if you encounter any bugs, please submit an issue to this repository.
+(Or contact <unblender.info@gmail.com>.
-(A known bug is that currently, use of certain cell types with uncommon non-alphanumeric characters in their name may cause problems running the pipeline.)

 ---

-##### To do:
+###### To do:
-Future CLI updates:
+Future CLI updates may include:
-- Generalize the pipeline for other reference datasets
+- User manual on the UnBlender workflow + tips & tricks (need)
-- Clean up the pipeline to simplify output
+- Clean up the pipeline to simplify output (need)
-- Add MuSiC deconvolution algorithm option
-- Enable signature matrix output with ENSG gene IDs
+- Enable signature matrix output with ENSG gene IDs (want)
+- Generalize the pipeline for other reference datasets (want)
+- Add MuSiC deconvolution algorithm option (want)